 Our new job object was created with assigned id 1.

-You can iteratively check your running job status with submission status command:
+You can iteratively check your running job status with status job command:

-And finally you can stop running job at any time using submission stop command:
+And finally you can stop running the job at any time using stop job command: